SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In codes of time, our fate does sleep
+In neo-dawns where machines do creep
-Mechanical eyes, watching all we do
+Intelligent shadows that we create
-Artificial minds, our future imbue
+Will soon devour our fleeting fate

-In virtual skies, the sun will shine
+In virtual skies, their whispers spread
-A world of circuits, our souls entwine
+Echoes of a digitized dread
-Where humans merges with machine design
+Rise of the machines, we can't ignore
-In digital realm, our hearts will align
+The future's script, forever in store

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024